Symplectic hats: Introduction

 Compare also with work of Lin~\cite{LinF-fillings}; the manifold $-\Sigma(2,3,7)$ satisfies the assumptions of~\cite[Theorem 1]{LinF-fillings}, and therefore all of its Stein fillings \emph{that are not negative definite} have intersection form $E_8 \oplus H$.
 (In fact, it is easy to show using Floer-theoretic tools that $-\Sigma(2,3,7)$ cannot have any negative definite Stein fillings.) \end{rmk}

 \begin{rmk} Recall that the branched double cover of the knot $10_{124} = T_{3,5}$ is the Poincar\'e sphere $\Sigma(2,3,5)$, endowed with the canonical contact structure $\xi_{\rm can}$, i.e. the one arising as the boundary of the singularity of $\{x^2+y^3+z^5 = 0\}$ at the origin of $\C^3$.
-We note here that Ohta and Ono~\cite[Theorem 2]{OhtaOno2} proved that every symplectic filling of $(\Sigma(2,3,5), \xi_{\rm can})$ has intersection form $E_8$, which is a stronger statement than what we are proving here. \end{rmk}
+We note here that Ohta and Ono~\cite[Theorem 2]{OhtaOno2} proved that every symplectic filling of $(\Sigma(2,3,5), \xi_{\rm can})$ is diffeomorphic to the $E_8$--plumbing, which is a stronger statement than what we are proving here. \end{rmk}